 - Rekenhof or Cour des comptes - Court of Audit, controls the various governmental budgets

 Pasicrisie belge (Pas., Bruylant/Larcier): This is the only Belgian paper case law reporter in the strict sense.
-It is in French only and publishes the Supreme Court decisions (Part I), a selection of Appeal cases (Part II), and a very selective number of cases of lower tribunals (Part III).
+It is in French only and publishes the Supreme Court decisions (Part I), a selection of appeal cases (Part II), and a very selective number of cases of lower tribunals (Part III).
 Because its interest is decreasing rapidly, Bruylant decided in 2003 only to maintain Part I which is still published by Lefebvre Sarrut Belgique.
 However, it is still very important for old case law, because it goes back to the 18th century and is the main source for those antique judgments.
 See the Pasicrisie belge archives.

 As already mentioned above, just like other continental European law reviews, Belgian law reviews will publish scholarly articles alongside selected case law and commentaries.
 The cases they report are chosen according to the subject the journal is interested in, no matter what level of jurisdiction.
 Because lower case law is thus spread out over a multitude of law reviews, it is very important to have general journal indexes (databases) to find relevant case law at all.
 Those (electronic) journal indexes give indeed access (references) to the case law and the articles in all those paper journals.
 Although today journals all exist online, they have rarely older content (before 2000) online, which makes electronic (online) indexes still rather important for academic legal research.

-- For the complete case law of the European Court of Justice – ECJ (Eur-Lex and Curia), see – Alyson Drake, UPDATE: European Union Legal Materials: An Infrequent User’s Guide, GlobaLex (Nov./Dec.
-2016).
+- For the complete case law of the European Court of Justice – ECJ (Eur-Lex and Curia), see – Alyson Drake, UPDATE: European Union Legal Materials: An Infrequent User’s Guide, GlobaLex (2021).

 Legislation and bibliography aside, Jura also has an important case law part.
 About 220.000 cases are indexed with summaries, referring to the full text spread over all Belgian paper law journals.
 In as much as Jura is presenting full text of some journals since 2005 (see below), some judgments are available in full text now.
 Important cases are indexed more than once under several headings.
 The interface is available in French and Dutch, but the summaries are more often in Dutch since the database has Flemish roots.

-"Rechtsgids" by Kluwer was a loose-leaf indexing tool in some 20 volumes for Belgian law in general.
-It lists by subject all relevant legislation, case law and legal literature, referring to journals were they were published.
+- "Rechtsgids" by Kluwer was a loose-leaf indexing tool in some 20 volumes for Belgian law in general.
+It lists by subject all relevant legislation, case law and legal literature, referring to journals where they were published.
 Publication was abandoned in 2004.

 Legal Journals and E-journals: Belgium has a core of 100 printed law reviews.
 On top of that, probably another 100 titles can be regarded as focusing at least partly on legal matters.
 In 2005 a commission of legal scholars at the VLIR ranked the national legal journals (giving them an A, B or C level) based on the quality of their articles.
-The result was heavily criticized and in 2009, a new attempt has been started, with no results so far.
-The lists below contain all current A-level and most B-level law reviews, whereas newsletters and yearbooks are not withheld in the lists.
+The result was heavily criticized and in 2009, a new attempt had been started, with no results.

 Some journals are more than 100 years old (all in French), but most of them date from after World War II.
 New journals are born regularly, like in other countries.
 About 30% are bilingual, 30% in French, 40% in Dutch.
 For every field of law one or more specialized journal exist, be it not always in both languages.